UniAgent-Platform/bigrid-provider-service/README.md

 This project implements a reactive RESTful web service that provides various bigraph-style location models:

-- grids, quadtrees, etc.
+- grids, quadtrees, lines, etc.

-as JSON, or as XML.
+as XML (Ecore-compliant bigraph models), or as JSON (custom).

 Location models are typically used in reactive bigraph programs that support cyber-physical applications or facilitate cyber-physical consistency checks.